-- Reasonable and Customary Eligible Business Expenses from personal bank accounts: - Personal bank accounts that are addressed to a DBA - Personal bank accounts that can evidence use for business expenses - Transaction histories are not acceptable - Borrower must be at least 25% owner of the business.
-If multiple owners, then the income used will be based on ownership percentage(s). - Third-Party verification of business existence - Business Bank Statements must be consecutive and from the most recent period - Large cash is not an acceptable deposit source
+Reasonable and Customary Eligible Business Expenses from personal bank accounts:

+- Personal bank accounts that are addressed to a DBA - o Personal bank accounts that can evidence use for business expenses

+Transaction histories are not acceptable

+Borrower must be at least 25% owner of the business.
+If multiple owners, then the income used will be based on ownership percentage(s).

+Third-Party verification of business existence

+Business Bank Statements must be consecutive and from the most recent period Large cash deposits are not acceptable.